Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 81: Test: Improve styling of README to improve user experience. at 2025-01-20 17:18:30
 * Commit 82: Build: Improve styling of data model to support new requirements. at 2025-01-22 15:33:52
 * Commit 83: Perf: Clean up algorithm for faster execution. at 2025-01-22 17:24:01
+* Commit 84: Feat: Improve styling of component for better readability. at 2025-01-22 13:20:19